Iris aphylla: Conservation

-Iris aphylla is considered rare and endangered in most countries, it is listed on many red data books and plant lists in Europe, from 1993–2001.
+Iris aphylla is considered rare and endangered in most countries, it is listed on many red data books and plant lists in Europe, from 1993 to 2001.
 It is listed in the Red Book of Russia as 'vulnerable'.

 In Poland, it was put into statutory protection since 1946, but was still listed as an endangered species in 2003.
 It is listed as one of 45 species that are listed under the 'Red Data List of Endangered Vascular Plants' of Poland.
 Including green spleenwort (Asplenium viride), variegated horsetail (Equisetum variegatum), great sundew (Drosera anglica), marsh pennywort (Hydrocotyle vulgaris), common butterwort (Pinguicula vulgaris), small fleabane (Pulicaria vulgaris), yarrow broomrape (Orobanche purpurea), marsh felwort (Swetia perennis), fritillary (Fritilaria meleagris), and 20 other orchid species, including the lady's slipper (Cypripedium calceolus).

 In Slovenia, it has also been listed under the laws for nature protection.

 In Serbia, it has become extinct, with Aconitum toxicum, Crocus banaticus and Salvia nutans.

 In Russia, it is protected in the nature reserves of Moscow, Rostov and Saratov regions.
 It is also listed as being found in Kursk reserve since 1968.

 In Czechoslovakia, it is found in the Bohemian Paradise reserve, with other endangered species including, Bohemian small pasque flower (Pulsatilla pratensis subsp. bohemica), the cornflower (Cyanus triumfettii), golden alyssum (Aurinia saxatilis), hoary rock rose (Helianthemum canum), Austrian dragonhead (Dracocephalum austriacum), St. Bernard's lily (Anthericum liliago), blue lettuce (Lactuca perennis) and others.

 In Romania, it is listed as a rare and vulnerable plant, which is protected with other species including, Adonis vernalis, Allium albidum subsp. albidum, Astragalus excapus subsp. transsylvanicus, Cephalaria radiata, Crambe tataria, Dictamnus albus, Jurinea mollis subsp. transsylvanica, Peucedanum tauricum, Pulsatilla grandis, Prunus tenella, Salvia nutans, Salvia transsylvanica and Stipa pulcherrima.

 It is found in Târnava Mare River reserve, which has been protected due to overgrazing and scrub loss by aggressive trees and shrubs including black locust (Robinia pseudacacia).
 Due to its endangered status, rapid propagation (via in-vitro culture) has been developed.
 So that re-population of sub-alpine areas could take place.